nsandstrom/amqp-messenger/README.md

 ```r
 use([prefix], Router)
 ```
 Add routes.
-Nested with prefix
+Nested with prefix.

 ---